Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Dynamics and Quasistatics of independent GPPs

 \subsubsection{Anharmonic thermomechanical effects}

-As an harmonic approximation of the interatomic potential renders the GPP crystal thermomechanically decoupled, as discussed above, we next study the effects of anharmonicity in the potential.
-As the simplest possible extension of the harmonic potential, we now consider
+As \Revision{the above} harmonic approximation of the interatomic potential renders the GPP crystal thermomechanically decoupled, we next study the effects of anharmonicity in the potential.
+As the simplest possible extension of the harmonic potential \Revision{\eqref{eq: HarmonicPotential}}, we consider

 where $\bfK\in\Rset^{3\times 3}$ is the local dynamical matrix, and $\bfzeta$ denotes a constant anharmonic third-order tensor.
 With this potential, the evolution equations \eqref{eq: GPP_EVO_SUMM} become